-The Company's risk management strategy is integrated with its sustainability management framework, enabling a holistic approach towards the identification, management and mitigation of risk.
-Risk Management therefore extends beyond managing the operational and financial risks faced by the Company, to incorporate broader environmental, community, employee, value chain and other non-financial risks related to the triple bottom-line approach of the Company, providing a foundation for productive engagements with internal and external stakeholders.
+The company's risk management strategy is integrated with its sustainability management framework, enabling a holistic approach towards the identification, management, and mitigation of risk.
+Risk management therefore extends beyond managing the operational and financial risks faced by the company, to incorporate broader environmental, community, employee, value chain, and other non-financial risks related to the triple bottom-line approach of the company, providing a foundation for productive engagements with internal and external stakeholders.

-The Board of Directors bear responsibility for managing risk and have put in place a framework for managing risk.
-The Audit Committee has oversight responsibility for risk management and report on the same to the Board.
+The Board of Directors bears responsibility for managing risk, and has put in place a framework for managing risk.
+The Audit Committee has oversight responsibility for risk management and reports the same to the Board.
 The Audit Committee reviews the risk assessments and reports to the Board on matters relating to risk management.

-The risk reviews are also a key input into the Company's strategic planning and budgeting processes to ensure alignment with the forecast risk environment and effective management of resources.
+The risk reviews are also a key input into the company's strategic planning and budgeting processes to ensure alignment with the forecast risk environment and effective management of resources.